open-telemetry/opentelemetry-dotnet/docs/metrics/README.md

 AnotherFruitCounter.Add(2, new("name", "banana"), new("color", "green")); // Not exported
 AnotherFruitCounter.Add(5, new("name", "banana"), new("color", "yellow")); // Exported
 AnotherFruitCounter.Add(4, new("name", "mango"), new("color", "yellow")); // Not exported
+// Since the cardinality limit is 3, the SDK will only export measurements for the following two combinations:
+//   1. (name:kiwi) Value=4
+//   2. (name:banana, color:yellow) Value=6
+// Note: There are only 2 exported measurements (not the 3 one might expect) because there was nothing
+//  recorded for the reserved special case of measurements with no key/values.

+// There are four distinct key/value combinations emitted for 'FlowerCounter':
+//   1. (name:rose, color:red)
+//   2. (name:sun_flower)
+//   3. (name:rose, color:white)
+//   4. (name:carnation, color:purple)
+//   5. (name:carnation, color:yellow)
+FlowerCounter.Add(1, new("name", "rose"), new("color", "red")); // Exported
+FlowerCounter.Add(2, new("name", "sun_flower")); // Exported
+FlowerCounter.Add(1, new("name", "sun_flower")); // Exported
+FlowerCounter.Add(2, new("name", "rose"), new("color", "white")); // Exported
+FlowerCounter.Add(5, new("name", "rose"), new("color", "red")); // Exported
+FlowerCounter.Add(4, new("name", "carnation"), new("color", "purple")); // Exported
+FlowerCounter.Add(4, new("name", "carnation"), new("color", "yellow")); // Exported
+// Since the cardinality limit is the default 2000 all combinations are exported:
+//   1. (name:rose, color:red) Value=6
+//   2. (name:sun_flower) Value=3
+//   3. (name:rose, color:white) Value=2
+//   4. (name:carnation, color:purple) Value=4
+//   5. (name:carnation, color:yellow) Value=4
 ```

 ### Memory Preallocation